Build–operate–transfer: Alternatives to BOT

-DBO design-build-operate contract is a project delivery model in which a single contractor is appointed to design and build a project and then to operate it for a period of time.
+A DBO(design-build-operate) contract is a project delivery model in which a single contractor is appointed to design and build a project and then to operate it for a period of time.

-The common form of such a contract is a PPP public-private partnership, in which a public client (e.g. government or public agency) enters into a contract with a private contractor to design, build and then operate the project, while the client finances the project and retains ownership.
+The common form of such a contract is a PPP (public-private partnership), in which a public client (e.g., a government or public agency) enters into a contract with a private contractor to design, build, and then operate the project, while the client finances the project and retains ownership.

-DBFO design-build-finance-operate which also assigns the responsibility to the private organisation to design, build, finance and operate.
+DBFO stands for design-build-finance-operate, which also assigns the responsibility to the private organization to design, build, finance, and operate.
 Financing your competitive project may be easy when there is a high demand for a service right now, and investors will throw money at any project that claims the spoils, such as opening a new airport in a busy metropolis.

-BLT build-lease-transfer, in which the public sector partner leases the project from the contractor and also takes responsibility for its operation.
+BLT stands for build-lease-transfer, in which the public sector partner leases the project from the contractor and also takes responsibility for its operation.

-ROT renovate-operate-transfer is a procurement method for infrastructure that already exists but is performing substandard.
+ROT (renovate-operate-transfer) is a procurement method for infrastructure that already exists but is performing substandardly.

 As you know, when essential services are no longer operating efficiently or effectively, repairs can be costly.
-When an obsolete facility or amenity (any public service such as telephone lines etc.) becomes outdated and requires expensive repairs, it can be financed through public-private partnerships; between public entities and private contractors that are able to provide renovation services and operate the project management after the repairs have been completed.
+When an obsolete facility or amenity (any public service such as telephone lines, etc.) becomes outdated and requires expensive repairs, it can be financed through public-private partnerships between public entities and private contractors that are able to provide renovation services and operate the project management after the repairs have been completed.